scottransom/presto/INSTALL.md

 There should be logs in case anything goes wrong in `$PRESTO/build/meson-logs`.
 You should be able to run `prepfold`, for example, at this time and see the usage information.
 If that doesn't work, see the **troubleshooting** information below.

-You can uninstall via:

-    cd $PRESTO/build
-    ninja uninstall

-Then on the Python codes and bindings which we will install via `pip`:
+Then finally, install the Python codes and bindings via `pip`:

     cd $PRESTO/python
     pip install --config-settings=builddir=build .